Shagshag/prestashop-documentation/ChartCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Chart.php line 44
+* This method is defined in [classes/Chart.php line 44](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Chart.php#44)